 Specified only if the current base qualification (see %BASE) is not to apply for a data/statement name, source reference or keyword.

-Specified only if a data/statement name or source reference not contained in the current program unit is to be addressed (see chapter 3).
+Specified only if a data/statement name or source reference not contained in the current program unit is to be addressed (see chapter "ASSEMBH-specific addressing" on page 11).